Canada’s Indigenous women forcibly sterilized decades after other rich countries stopped | Federal News Network

 May Sarah Cardinal, the representative plaintiff in the Alberta case, said she was pressured into having her tubes tied after having her second child in 1977, but the doctor never explained the procedure was irreversible.

 “The doctor told me: ‘There are hard times ahead and how are you going to look after a bunch of kids?
 What if your husband leaves?’”
 Cardinal told the AP.
-“I was afraid if I didn’t go through with it, they would be angry with me, and I didn’t feel like I had a say.”
+“I didn’t feel like I had a say.”

-Cardinal only realized she had been a victim of forced sterilization when her daughter, Anita, pieced it together after watching a video in a university class about eugenics and forced sterilization.

-“My mother had always told me she wanted more children but that she didn’t have a choice,” Anita Cardinal said.

-“I would see mothers with their kids and my heart ached not to be able to have more,” she said.

-Kotaska, the ob-gyn who carried out the surgery that left an Indigenous woman sterile in 2019, was the president of the Northwest Territories’ medical association and held teaching positions at several Canadian universities.

-Documents show an anesthetist and surgical nurse became alarmed when Kotaska said during the surgery to remove the woman’s right fallopian tube: “Let’s see if I can find a reason to take the left tube as well.”
+In the case against Kotaska, documents show an anesthetist and surgical nurse became alarmed when he said during the surgery to remove the woman’s right fallopian tube: “Let’s see if I can find a reason to take the left tube as well.”

-Kotaska told investigators he was “voicing his thought process out loud” that removing both tubes would lessen the woman’s pelvic pain, the documents say.
+Kotaska said he was “voicing his thought process out loud” that removing both tubes would lessen the woman’s pelvic pain.

-The woman is suing Kotaska and hospital authorities for 6 million Canadian dollars ($4.38 million).

 There was no suggestion in the documents that Kotaska was motivated by racism.
-Kotaska declined to comment to the AP.
+He declined to comment to the AP.

-The Canadian government would not comment on Kotaska’s actions but said forced sterilization is illegal and prosecutable under Canadian criminal law.
-The Royal Canadian Mounted Police in the Northwest Territories said there is no criminal investigation into Kotaska.

 “People don’t want to believe things like this are happening in Canada, but cases like this explain why entire First Nations populations still feel unsafe,” said Dr. Unjali Malhotra, chief medical officer of the First Nations Health Authority in British Columbia.

-In 1976, the U.S. found that forced sterilizations happened in at least one-third of the regions where the government provided health services to Native Americans.
-The U.S. government has never formally apologized or offered compensation.

-Indigenous leaders in Canada say an official apology would be a critical step towards rebuilding the country’s fractured relationship with First Nations people.
-Only the province of Alberta has apologized and offered some compensation to those affected before 1972.

-Mercredi said she continues to endure the repercussions of being sterilized without her knowledge decades ago.
+Mercredi said she continues to suffer from being sterilized without her knowledge.

-“Those who subject women to this must be held accountable,” she said.
-“No amount of therapy or healing can reconcile the fact that my human right to have children was taken from me.”
+“No amount of therapy or healing can reconcile the fact that my human right to have children was taken from me,” she said.

 The Associated Press Health and Science Department receives support from the Howard Hughes Medical Institute’s Science and Educational Media Group.
 The AP is solely responsible for all content.